 Variations Of Barbunya Pilaki

-Now, chances are, once you’ve polished off a serving of this yummy borlotti bean stew, there are going to be some tempting looking juices left behind on your plate.
+Now, chances are, once you’ve polished off a serving of this yummy borlotti or cranberry bean stew, there are going to be some tempting looking juices left behind on your plate.
 No fear there, though; some fresh crusty bread will sort that little problem out for you.
-Tear the bread, mop up the juice…enjoy!
+Tear the bread.
+Mop up the juice.
+Enjoy!

 - If you like to make barbunya pilaki, do you add carrot or potato – or neither?
 Let us know in the comments below.